parthodevroy/neighborhood-watch/README.md

 📖 About the Project

 This project is inspired by the "Neighborhood World" and "15-20 Minute City" concepts in urban planning.
-Its primary goal is to leverage technology to solve local problems, thereby cultivating a safer and more self-sufficient community environment.Core Objectives:Community Safety: Allows residents to instantly report any area issues (e.g., damaged infrastructure, waste accumulation, lack of lighting, or suspicious activity).Rapid Resolution: Facilitates swift problem identification and management by local authorities or volunteers.Civic Engagement: Encourages citizens to actively participate in the continuous improvement of their neighborhood.
+Its primary goal is to leverage technology to solve local problems, thereby cultivating a safer and more self-sufficient community environment.Core Objectives:Community Safety: Allows residents to instantly report any area issues
+(e.g.,damaged infrastructure, waste accumulation, lack of lighting, or suspicious activity).Rapid Resolution: Facilitates swift problem identification and management by local authorities or volunteers.Civic Engagement: Encourages citizens to actively participate in the continuous improvement of their neighborhood.

 📊 Project Overview

-Technology Stack: Full-Stack MERN Application (MongoDB, Express.js, React, Node.js).Goal: To build a highly responsive, scalable, and user-centric platform that efficiently manages community-submitted reports.Focus Areas:Geo-Location: Accurate identification and mapping of the location of reported issues.RESTful APIs: Designing robust APIs to handle the submission, viewing, and resolution workflow of community reports.
+Technology Stack: Full-Stack MERN Application (MongoDB, Express.js, React, Node.js).Goal: To build a highly responsive, scalable, and user-centric platform that efficiently manages community-submitted reports.Focus Areas:Geo-Location:
+ Accurate identification and mapping of the location of reported issues.RESTful APIs: Designing robust APIs to handle the submission, viewing, and resolution workflow of community reports.

 ✨ Key Features